 Are you having trouble getting your horse to gait or keeping the horse in gait?
 As a Farrier I managed to keep gaited riders happy and did pretty well getting angles right etc.

-What I want to discuss here is having the right saddle.
+What I want to discuss here is what is a gaited horse saddle and getting the right saddle.
 I’ve had gaited horses that have gone well for one owner but in the next stable with a new owner troubles galore.
 Same shoes, different rider, different saddle.

 Most people don’t put much thought into the saddle.
 Gaited horses need the freedom to move unrestricted but some saddles do not give them the ability to do that.